ipfs/ipfs-docs/docs/reference/js/api.md

 ## JavaScript libraries

 There are two main JavaScript libraries for working with IPFS, `ipfs` and `ipfs-http-client`.
 Both work in Node.js and modern web browsers.
-JS-IPFS in Node.js is long-running and supports transports like TCP and UDP along with WebScoekts and WebRTC, while JS-IPFS in the browser is short-lived and limited to Web APIs available on a web page; it only supports WebSockets and WebRTC as transports.
+JS-IPFS in Node.js serves to be long-running and supports transports like TCP and UDP along with WebScoekts and WebRTC, while JS-IPFS in the browser is short-lived and limited to Web APIs available on a web page; only supports WebSockets and WebRTC as transports.
 The browser is also resource constrained and does not support all of the interfaces found in the Node.js version.

 ### JS-IPFS